grame-cncm/faustdoc/mkdocs/docs/manual/options.md

   -light      --light-mode                do not generate the entire DSP API.
   -clang      --clang                     when compiled with clang/clang++, adds specific #pragma for auto-vectorization.
   -nvi        --no-virtual                when compiled with the C++ backend, does not add the 'virtual' keyword.
+  -fp         --full-parentheses          always add parentheses around binops.
+  -cir        --check-integer-range       check float to integer range conversion.
-  -fp         --full-parentheses          always add parentheses around binops -exp10      --generate-exp10            pow(10,x) replaced by possibly faster exp10(x).
+  -exp10      --generate-exp10            pow(10,x) replaced by possibly faster exp10(x).
   -os         --one-sample                generate one sample computation (same as -os0).
   -os0        --one-sample0               generate one sample computation (0 = separated control).